 A GRAND RE-OPENING

 Sixteen years after opening its doors in October 2002, the Sun Peaks Grand Hotel and Conference Centre, (formerly, Delta Sun Peaks), is welcoming guests with a new look.
 This year, the hotel has completed a $7M makeover of all 221 guestrooms.
 The new design has transformed the guestrooms to express a contemporary attitude balanced by a hint of modern rustic.
-This is a second year of celebration at the hotel following recognition in 2017 as Business of the Year, awarded at the Canadian Tourism Awards, hosted by the Tourism Industry Association of Canada.
+This is the second year of celebration at the hotel following recognition in 2017 as Business of the Year, awarded at the Canadian Tourism Awards, hosted by the Tourism Industry Association of Canada.

 Be one of the first to see the newly renovated rooms at the Sun Peaks Grand Hotel, available now.